aosabook/500lines/contingent/chapter.rst

    **Figure 1.** Three files generated by parsing three input texts.

-.. * Finally, step back: our API only asks that nodes be represented
-..   with hashable types.
-Discuss that tuples are fine too, not just
-..   strings like we are using in this section.

 Each language in which a programmer might tackle writing a build system will offer various data structures